Surgical FAQ

 Pre-Anesthetic Pain Medications

 Pain medications used early on in a procedure allows us to use lower doses of anesthetics.
 This also helps with a smoother induction and recovery and relaxes the patient prior to anesthesia.
-This also treats pain BEFORE it occurs, which is vital to the patients comfort.
+This also treats pain BEFORE it occurs, which is vital to the patient’s comfort and stress level.

 Multi-Modal Anesthesia

 Heritage Pet Hospital uses the best method for inducing anesthesia in your pet.
-We first sedate with an injectable anesthetic, and then we switch to a human grade gas anesthetic until they reach a surgical plane of anesthesia.
+We first sedate with an injectable anesthetic, and then we intubate your pet to then provide human grade gas anesthetic to reach a surgical plane of anesthesia.

 Oxygen Supplied by Intubation